Japan during World War II: Origin of conflict

 Since early 1941 the United States and Japan had been engaged in negotiations in an attempt to improve their strained relations and end the war in China.
 During these negotiations, Japan advanced a number of proposals which were dismissed by the Americans as inadequate.
 At the same time the United States, the United Kingdom, and the Netherlands engaged in secret discussions for the joint defense of their territories, in the event of a Japanese attack against any of them.
 Roosevelt reinforced the Philippines (an American protectorate scheduled for independence in 1946) and warned Japan that the United States would react to Japanese attacks against any "neighboring countries".

 Frustrated at the lack of progress and feeling the pinch of the American–British–Dutch sanctions, Japan prepared for war.
-On 20 November, a new government under Hideki Tojo presented an interim proposal as its final offer.
+On 20 November, a new government under Prime Minister Hideki Tojo presented an interim proposal as its final offer.
 It called for the end of American aid to China and for lifting the embargo on the supply of oil and other resources to Japan.
 In exchange, Japan promised not to launch any attacks in Southeast Asia and to withdraw its forces from southern Indochina.
 The American counter-proposal of 26 November required that Japan evacuate all of China without conditions and conclude non-aggression pacts with all Pacific powers.
 That meant Japan was essentially forced to choose between abandoning its ambitions in China, or seizing the natural resources it needed in the Dutch East Indies by force; the Japanese military did not consider the former an option, and many officers considered the oil embargo an unspoken declaration of war.

 Japan planned to rapidly seize European colonies in Asia to create a large defensive perimeter stretching into the Central Pacific.
 The Japanese would then be free to exploit the resources of Southeast Asia while exhausting the over-stretched Allies by fighting a defensive war.
 To prevent American intervention while securing the perimeter, it was further planned to neutralize the United States Pacific Fleet and the American military presence in the Philippines from the outset.